Skip to content

 79. High Conservation Value (HCV) management and monitoring plans available?

-The company reports HCV management and monitoring plans for Chile, Brazil, Argentina, and Peru, but not for Uruguay.
+The company reports that HCV management and monitoring plan are available for Chile and Brazil.

 0 / 1